rafasaur/sharkbot2/docs/FEATURES.md

 Again, the bones here are taken from a peterthehan widget, [reaction-role-bot](https://github.com/peterthehan/discord-reaction-role-bot).
 The implementation has been modified to keep the handlers clean, and almost all the functionality is now contained within the `ReactTracker` class.

 ### rules
-All rules are `.json` files in `.rules/reaction-roles`, where an example is given (filenames do not matter, just the extension).
+All rules are `.json` files in `/.rules/reaction-roles`, where an example is given (filenames do not matter, just the extension).
 - `messageId`: ID of the message to track
 - `channelId`: ID of the channel the message is in
-- `isUnique`: if this is set to `true`, users will only be allowed to react with one emoji (other reactions will be removed)
+- `isUnique`: if this is set to `true`, users will only be allowed to react with one emoji (other reactions will be removed).
+Roles will be set in accordance with the most recent reaction
 - `reactAgnostic`: if this is set to `true`, *any* reaction (not just ones in the role map) sent by a user will cause the user to be assigned *all* roles in the role map
 - `emojiRoleMap`: a Map, of one emoji (or valid emoji ID) to an Array of role IDs.
 The roles will be added or removed when a user reacts or un-reacts with the corresponding emoji